Jaymon/stockton/README.md

 So when the time came to finally, (finally!) update my aging mailserver, I had trouble finding a hosted solution that worked for my particular use case (400+ unique email addresses, going to a few dozen unique email addresses) and Stockton was born.

-Stockton is designed for my specific use case, multiple domains, all forwarding to different email addresses, if you have this use case, feel free to give it a spin.
+Stockton is designed for my specific use case, multiple domains, all forwarding to different email addresses, if you have this use case, feel free to give it a spin, if not, then I'd use Gmail.

 ### Why the name Stockton?